If you’re looking for the answer to the question, “What’s the best pool temperature for swimming?”, then you’re in the right place.

 If you have found this article, it is likely that you are wondering if extension cords for pool pumps are OK for your new above ground pool.

 Maybe you have a new Intex, Summer Waves, or Coleman temporary pool for your family this summer, but it is too far from your house to be plugged in.
-Or maybe you don’t have a pool yet, but you are planning for your installation.
+Or maybe you don’t have a pool yet, but you are planning for your installation and pool pump setup.

 It can be expensive to have an electrician install a dedicated outlet in your yard to power the pump and filter.

 Is it OK to use extension cords for pool pumps?

 Yes, it is OK (but not preferred) with some considerations.
 Many pool owners successfully and safely run their pool pump with an extension cord.
 However, please read on before purchasing any old extension cord from your local hardware store.

 If you are in a hurry, here are the items you may need.